What happens to turkeys who get pardoned by the president? - NewsBreak

 Peanut Butter and Jelly, too, will go off to live at an educational facility at Perdue, not far from where they were raised in Indiana.
 The two turkeys will also have access to a “shaded grassy area” at the school, according to Purdue Agriculture .

-“They will receive excellent care from veterinarians, faculty and students in the Department of Animal Sciences,” said a spokesperson for the National Turkey Federation.Which Thanksgiving foods can you take in your carry-on bags?
+“They will receive excellent care from veterinarians, faculty and students in the Department of Animal Sciences,” said a spokesperson for the National Turkey Federation.Sniffing out COVID: How these 2 pups were trained to detect the virus in people

 No matter where they go, however, it likely won’t be better than their accommodations in Washington D.C.
 Prior to their pardoning, Peanut Butter and Jelly — like many pardoned turkeys before them — were treated to a stay at the Willard InterContinental in downtown D.C.